European windstorm: Naming of individual storms

-An alternative Scottish naming system arose in 2011 via social media/Twitter which resulted in the humorous naming of Hurricane Bawbag and Hurricane Fannybaws.
+In 2011, a social media campaign resulted in the storm officially called Cyclone Friedhelm being widely referred to as Hurricane Bawbag and Hurricane Fannybaws.
 Such usage of the term Hurricane is not without precedent, as the 1968 Scotland storm was referred to as "Hurricane Low Q".

 UK and Ireland

 The UK Met Office and Ireland's Met Éireann held discussions about developing a common naming system for Atlantic storms.
 In 2015 a pilot project by the two forecasters was launched as "Name our storms" which sought public participation in naming large-scale cyclonic windstorms affecting the UK and/or Ireland over the winter of 2015/16.
 The UK/Ireland storm naming system began its first operational season in 2015/2016, with Storm Abigail.

 Germany

 During 1954, Karla Wege, a student at the Free University of Berlin's meteorological institute suggested that names should be assigned to all areas of low and high pressure that influenced the weather of Central Europe.
 The university subsequently started to name every area of high or low pressure within its weather forecasts, from a list of 260 male and 260 female names submitted by its students.
 The female names were assigned to areas of low pressure while male names were assigned to areas of high pressure.
 The names were subsequently exclusively used by Berlin's media until February 1990, after which the German media started to commonly use the names, however, they were not officially approved by the German Meteorological Service Deutscher Wetterdienst.
 The DWD subsequently banned the usage of the names by their offices during July 1991, after complaints had poured in about the naming system.
 However, the order was leaked to the German press agency, Deutsche Presse-Agentur, who ran it as its lead weather story.
 Germany's ZDF television channel subsequently ran a phone in poll on 17 July 1991 and claimed that 72% of the 40,000 responses favored keeping the names.
 This made the DWD pause and think about the naming system and these days the DWD accept the naming system and request that it is maintained.

-During 1998 a debate started about if it was discrimination to name areas of high pressure with male names and the areas of low pressure with female names.
+During 1998 a debate started about whether it was discriminatory to name areas of high pressure with male names and the areas of low pressure with female names.
 The issue was subsequently resolved by alternating male and female names each year.
 In November 2002 the "Adopt-a-Vortex" scheme began, which allows members of the public or companies to buy naming rights for a letter chosen by the buyer that are then assigned alphabetically to high and low pressure areas in Europe during each year.
 The naming comes with the slim chance that the system will be notable.
 The money raised by this is used by the meteorology department to maintain weather observations at the Free University.

-Names are listed alphabetically beginning in September.
+Names are listed alphabetically beginning in January.